-Launched in 2018, Northeast Oregon Campus for Rural Health has the capacity to house 11 learners each month with six teaching site affiliates in Union and Wallowa counties.
-Currently, Northeast Oregon has recruited two OHSU graduates for practice.
+Launched in 2018, the Campus for Rural Health – NE Oregon has the capacity to house eleven learners each month with six teaching site affiliates in Union and Wallowa counties.
+Currently, NE Oregon has recruited two OHSU graduates for practice.

-A four hour drive from Portland brings you to Union County, population of 26,461, where the local economy is based on natural resources, ranching and timber - the largest employers are Boise Cascade and Grande Ronde Hospital.
-The trip to Wallowa County, population 7,081, is over five hours from Portland where health care and education are the largest employment sectors, followed by agriculture, forestry, fishing, hunting and mining.
+A four hour drive from Portland to Union County, population of 26,461, takes about four hours.
+The trip to Wallowa County, population 7,081, is over five hours from the Portland metro area.
 Nearby mountains and streams offer hunting, hiking, fishing, skiing, boating, and camping.
-The powder snow of Anthony Lakes, natural glacial formation of Wallowa Lake, and the Umatilla and Wallowa–Whitman National Parks are just a few recreational areas framed by the Columbia Plateau of the Wallowa mountain range and the Blue Mountains which stretch over the states of Oregon and Idaho and eight counties.
-Eastern Oregon University and Blue Mountain Community College have a strong presence here.
+The powder snow of Anthony Lakes, natural glacial formation of Wallowa Lake, and the Umatilla and Wallowa–Whitman National Parks are just a few recreational areas framed by the Columbia Plateau of the Wallow mountain range and the Blue Mountains which stretch over two states and eight counties.

 Interprofessional Community-based Courses